Northern Illinois University's

 Foreign Language and Area Studies (FLAS) Fellowship

-Each year Northern Illinois University's Center for Southeast Asian Studies selects a number of qualified undergraduate students to study Southeast Asian languages and area studies as Foreign Language and Area Studies (FLAS) fellows.
+Each year Northern Illinois University's Center for Southeast Asian Studies selects a number of qualified graduate students to study Southeast Asian languages and area studies as Foreign Language and Area Studies (FLAS) fellows.
 The FLAS fellowships are funded by the U.S. Department of Education's Title VI Program.
 The fellowship covers NIU tuition, student fees and insurance.
 FLAS fellows also receive a ten-month stipend.
 NIU offers a wide range of area studies courses (see Course Offerings at http://www.cseas.niu.edu) and the following Southeast Asian languages: Burmese, Indonesian, Khmer (Cambodia), Tagalog (Philippines) and Thai.

 If you are intending to apply for both the Summer 2015 and AY 2015-16 FLAS awards, tick off the appropriate boxes on the form so that your application may be submitted for both rounds.

 1. Please inform your two referees of this so that they write a single letter for both rounds.

 2. You do not have to submit another Language Reference Form (LRF) for the AY 2015-16 application.

 - Graduate applicants must be citizens, nationals, or permanent residents of the U.S.

 - Graduate applicants must be enrolled as full-time students or accepted at Northern Illinois University.
 Applicants must compile the following documents into a single PDF file and submit to CSEAS Office Manager Rita Miller at email@example.com by 4:30 p.m.
 Feb.
 1.

 - Completed official application form, including the signed checklist